DaniBodor/MitoticScoring/README.md

     - Specifies the type of entry for your observation list with any text listed under event.
         - Checkbox: adds a checkbox that can be clicked or unclicked
         - Text: adds a line where any text can be added
         - Number: adds a line where a number can be added.
-Note that if a non-numerical value is added ISA will either store 'NaN' or potentially crash
+Note that if a non-numerical value is added ISAF will either store 'NaN' or potentially crash
         - List: adds a dropdown menu with the [listed options](https://github.com/DaniBodor/MitoticScoring#list-options)
         - File: adds a line with a 'Browse' button where you can put a file location
         - Group: will state the text in 'EVENT' and create a white line to separate the following options from the previous ones.
 No input is given here.